 Today Australian wine is more complex and varied than it used to be.
 There are hot, warm, cool, dry and wet locations and this contributes towards a kaleidoscope of different styles.

 There are also a growing number of boutique wineries producing handmade wines in small quantity (in contrast to big brands) and we will be tasting some of these wines.

 New Zealand is now a benchmark for Sauvignon Blanc, but there is much more to the country than that.
 The South Island produces some wonderful Pinot Noir and thoroughly zesty Riesling, while the warm climate of the North Island is home to some delicious reds and ripe white wines.

-Among other things, we will compare Marlborough Sauvignon Blanc at different prices to discover if expensive always means better quality.
+Among other things, we will compare Marlborough Sauvignon Blanc at different prices to discover if being expensive always means better quality.

 During the evening we will cover:

-All tastings include: a minimum of 6 wines sourced locally so you can find them easily if you like them, full tasting notes, use of professional tasting glasses and nibbles.
+All tastings include: a minimum of 6 wines sourced locally so you can find them easily if you like them, full tasting notes, use of professional tasting glasses and some food pairing using nibbles.

 All our courses can be purchased as a Gift either as a dated or undated voucher.